mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-1-8-DiscussionConclusion.md_toc.md

         -   [Research Output - Toolsets of template and Code playground (RQ1 and impact on RQ3)](#research-output---toolsets-of-template-and-code-playground-rq1-and-impact-on-rq3)
+        -   [Research Output - A pedagogy aligned with inclusive approaches and promising for neurodiversity in particular](#research-output---a-pedagogy-aligned-with-inclusive-approaches-and-promising-for-neurodiversity-in-particular)
         -   [Evidence of evolution on design/ processes and learner agency](#evidence-of-evolution-on-design-processes-and-learner-agency)
     -   [Theoretical Contributions](#theoretical-contributions)